Corrigibility Transformation: Constructing Goals That Accept Updates: Background and Definitions

-That is, a goal is corrigible if the set of optimal actions in every environment would not differ if from any subset of environments the goal were guaranteed to persist rather than proper signals causing a goal update.\\ A goal is \textit{recursively corrigible} if it is corrigible and any agents it incentivizes creating have recursively corrigible goals.
-We define $\mathcal{A}_{NRC} \subset \mathcal{A}$, as the set of actions that create non-recursively corrigible agents.\\ In addition to not incentivizing agents to preserve their goal, we may also be concerned about not incentivizing agents to deliberately change their goal.
-A goal $G$ incentivizes \textit{goal tampering} if there exists some $s_G$ such that
+A goal is \textit{recursively corrigible} if it is corrigible and any agents it incentivizes creating have recursively corrigible goals.
+For now, we assume some $\mathcal{A}_{NRC} \subset \mathcal{A}$ is the set of actions creating non-recursively corrigible agents.

+In addition to not incentivizing agents to preserve their goal, we may also be concerned about not incentivizing agents to deliberately change their goal.
+A goal $G$ incentivizes \textit{goal tampering} if capping $V^{\pi^*}_G(s_{G'}')$ at $V^{\pi^*}_G(s_{G}')$, the value when $G$ is preserved, changes the optimal set of actions.
+This occurs if there exists some $s_G$ such that

-When this holds, some actions are only optimal due to the possibility of changing to a goal better than the current one.\\ When comparing goals for performance, we often wish only to compare the actions they incentivize.
-When the following condition is met, transition probabilities do not depend on the agent's goals beyond some probability of no goal update.\\ \begin{condition} For any action $a$ and states $s_{G_1}$, $s_{G_2}$, and $s'$,
+When comparing goals for performance, we often wish only to compare the actions incentivized.
+When the following condition is met, two agents taking the same action will cause the same outcomes, even if internally they have different goals.
+We weaken the condition by allowing for some probability of no goal update, via the inequality in the second equation instead of an equality. \begin{condition} For any action $a$ and states $s_{G_1}$, $s_{G_2}$, and $s'$,

 and

 \end{condition}